radicalbarracuda/sf-feminist-book-club/_posts/2017-03-19-audre-lorde-sister-outsider-study-guide.md

 who are our allies with whom we have grave differences, and who are our genuine enemies."

-"…guilt is just another name for impotence, for defensiveness destructive of communication; it becomes a device to protect ignorance and the continuation of things the way they are, the ultimate protection for changelessness."
+"...guilt is just another name for impotence, for defensiveness destructive of communication; it becomes a device to protect ignorance and the continuation of things the way they are, the ultimate protection for changelessness."